-Still in Oxford, I am Distinguished Research Fellow of the Uehiro Centre for Practical Ethics of the Faculty of Philosophy, and Research Associate and Fellow in Information Policy of the Department of Computer Science.
+Still in Oxford, I am Distinguished Research Fellow of the Uehiro Centre for Practical Ethics and Senior Member of the Faculty of Philosophy, and Research Associate and Fellow in Information Policy of the Department of Computer Science.
 Outside Oxford, I am Adjunct Professor (“Distinguished Scholar in Residence”) of the Department of Economics, American University, Washington D.C.

 My most recent books are: The Fourth Revolution – How the infosphere is reshaping human reality (Oxford University Press, 2014); The Ethics of Information (Oxford University Press, 2013, volume two of the tetralogy ); The Philosophy of Information (Oxford University Press, 2011, volume one of the tetralogy); Information – A Very Short Introduction (Oxford University Press, 2010).
-I edited many volumes, including The Blackwell Guide to the Philosophy of Computing and Information (Wiley-Blackwell, 2003); The Cambridge Handbook of Information and Computer Ethics (Cambridge University Press, 2010); and The Routledge Handbook of Philosophy of Information (Routledge, 2016).
+I just completed and submitted The Logic of Information (Oxford University Press, forthcoming, volume three of the tetralogy) and I hope it will be published in 2018.

-My previous books include Scepticism and the Foundation of Epistemology – A Study in the Metalogical Fallacies (Brill, 1996); Internet – An Epistemological Essay (Il Saggiatore, 1997); Philosophy and Computing: An Introduction (Routledge, 1999); and Sextus Empiricus, The Recovery and Transmission of Pyrrhonism (Oxford University Press, 2002).
+Some of my previous books include Scepticism and the Foundation of Epistemology – A Study in the Metalogical Fallacies (Brill, 1996); Internet – An Epistemological Essay (Il Saggiatore, 1997); Philosophy and Computing: An Introduction (Routledge, 1999); and Sextus Empiricus, The Recovery and Transmission of Pyrrhonism (Oxford University Press, 2002).
 The book on Sextus’ manuscript tradition was a matter of historical passion.
 I could indulge in it thanks to the extensive travelling due to my other research.
 Year after year, I visited more libraries and archives than I can recall and once, in New York, even an auction house that was selling one of the manuscripts.
 It was great fun.

 I was born in Rome in 1964.
 I was educated at Rome University La Sapienza, where I graduated in philosophy (laurea) in 1988, first class with distinction, after serving in the army (compulsory).
-My MPhil (1989) and PhD (1990) are both in philosophy, from the University of Warwick.
+My MPhil (1989) and PhD (1990) were both in philosophy, from the University of Warwick.
 I worked on philosophical logic as a graduate student with Susan Haack (Warwick) — she taught me how to think about conceptual problems — then as a postdoc with Michael Dummett (Oxford), who taught me how to disagree with him.

 I was lecturer in philosophy at the University of Warwick in 1990-1.
 I joined the Faculty of Philosophy of the University of Oxford in 1990 and then the Department of Computer Science in 1999.
 I was Junior Research Fellow (JRF = postdoc) in Philosophy at Wolfson College, University of Oxford in 1990-4.
 A JRF is an immense honour, this much I understood at the time, because the competition was tougher than ferocious.
 But it is also an incredible privilege, which I slowly grasped only later.
 It allowed me to pursue any research I thought was important, without any constrains, and no required deliverables, for four yeas.
 Today, it seems unbelievable.
 Without that JRF I would have never had the courage and the time to work on the foundation of the philosophy of information.